-This figure just amazes me…approximately 65% of U.S. homes are under-insulated, resulting in a considerable amount of wasted energy.
+This figure just amazes me: approximately 65 percent of U.S. homes are under-insulated, resulting in a considerable amount of wasted energy.
 If your home is as little as 5 to 10 years old, it’s very likely that yours falls within this category.
 Insulating your home is a very easy and affordable to reduce your utility bills almost instantly!

 Insulation keeps heat in your home during cold months, but it also helps keep summer heat from entering your home, making it easier to keep it cool and comfortable inside.
 When people think about adding insulation, they think about using their furnace or heat pump less.
 But insulation does the same thing for air conditioning, which can help you save up to 20% on monthly heating and cooling bills.